-6.13 In March 2012 the Government consolidated all planning policy statements, circulars and guidance into a single policy statement, termed the National Planning Policy Framework (NPPF).
+4.16 In March 2012 the Government consolidated all planning policy statements, circulars and guidance into a single policy statement, termed the National Planning Policy Framework (NPPF).
 The NPPF sets out the Governments Planning policies for England and how these are expected to be applied.
 It sets out the Government requirements for the planning system.
 The overriding message from the Framework is that planning authorities should plan positively for new development, and approve all individual proposals wherever possible.
 It defines the role of planning in achieving sustainable development under three topic heading - economic, social and environmental, each mutually dependent.
 There is a presumption in favour of sustainable development.
 It requires local planning authorities to approach development management decisions positively, utilising twelve 'core principles' that should underpin both plan-making and decision taking, these being; empowering local people to shape their surrounding, proactively drive and support economic development, ensure a high standard of design, respect existing roles and character, support a low carbon future, conserve the natural environment, encourage re-use of previously developed land, promote mixed use developments, conserve heritage assets, manage future patterns of growth and take account of and support local strategies relating to health, social and cultural well-being.
-The following policies are of particular relevance in relation to this application.

-Paragraph 002 : Primacy of Development Plan
+Paragraph 002: Primacy of Development Plan